“Lize D. Fotbusen… where have I heard that name before?” Kaidus asked himself.

 After contacting the Mercenary guild, they denied any involvement in the destruction of the Tal’hrus base.

 Not counting the Mercenary guild or their own Mystiks guild, the criminal organizations rampant throughout Darsus could never stand up to the might of Tal’hrus.
 Other policing forces could barely defend their own territories, so it was no question about their involvement.

-Not only did Tal’hrus’ base get destroyed, messages have been coming in from various sources that suspected Tal’hrus agents are disappearing.
+Not only did Tal’hrus’ base get destroyed, messages have been coming in from various sources that suspected Tal’hrus agents were disappearing.

-No matter how much he thinks about it, there was no explanation to what was happening on Darsus at the moment.
+No matter how much he thought about it, there was no explanation as to what was happening on Darsus at the moment.

 ‘What is he planning this time?’

 He thought about the person who was pulling the strings.
 He thought about the man whom he once called friend, and about his greatest regret.

 It was too late now.
 There was no point in dwelling on the past and what could have been.
 All he can do now, was use whatever remained of his life to try and secure a place for the next generation.